reslp/saccharis-docker/README.md

 ## Requirements

 - Docker
-- A local copy of the `cazy_extract.pl` script which contains an individual NCBI API.
+- A local copy of the `cazy_extract.pl` script (commes with SACCHARIS) which contains an individual NCBI API.
 You can get one [here](https://www.ncbi.nlm.nih.gov/account/).

 ## Modifications to cazy_extract.pl